 Change is hard.

-But sometimes, it’s simply unavoidable — in life and in organizations.
+However, sometimes it’s simply unavoidable — in life and in organizations.
 Take remote work: not long ago, many companies dismissed it entirely.
-Today, they’re drafting work-from-home policies they never imagined needing.
+Today, they’re drafting work-from-home policies they never thought they’d need.

 Change will happen — with or without us.
-But what turns it into lasting success?
+But what makes it last?

-First, we must understand that we have two different processes at stake: the change process and the transition.
+First, we have to understand that we have two distinct processes at stake: the change process and the transition.

-In the example above, the change process can include getting a laptop, having flexible hours to take care of the children, and having proper communication tools, among others.
+In the example above, the change process might include acquiring a laptop, having flexible hours to care for children, and setting up proper communication tools, among other things.

-On the other hand, the transition is more about getting to accept and leverage this new situation.
-Here, it implies letting the old habits go and finding ways to adapt to the new context, such as going for a walk in the morning, eating at fixed times or anything that might suit you.
+The transition, on the other hand, is about accepting and leveraging this new situation.
+Here, it implies letting go of old habits and finding ways to adapt to the new context, such as going for a walk in the morning, eating at fixed times or anything that suits you.

-While the change might be imposed on you, the transition is a personal journey – we all go through it differently!
-These two separate processes have different lifecycles and potentially different actors.
-However, they affect each other.
-Indeed, a well-managed change can facilitate the transition, and a smooth transition makes the change successful in the long run.
-For instance, having access to the right resources and having clear and straightforward guidelines regarding flexible work can significantly impact people’s transition.
-On the flip side, people’s well-being in the new context is crucial for sustainable change.
+While change can be imposed, the transition is a personal journey – we all go through it differently.
+These two processes have separate lifecycles and often involve different actors.
+Yet, they’re deeply connected: a well-managed change can ease the transition, and a smooth transition makes the change sustainable.
+For instance, access to the right resources and clear, practical guidelines around flexible work can make a big difference in how people adapt.
+Conversely, supporting people’s well-being in the new context is crucial to making the change last.

 The Takeaway